suntobright/vscode-sftp/README.md

 ### 2. Input SSH Credential

-After choosing the `Add New SFTP Configuration` option, the credential information is required by asking user to edit a temp json file.
+After choosing the `Add New SFTP Configuration` option, the credential information is required by asking user to edit a temporary json file.

 ### 3. Select Remote File/Folder

-Remote resource is selected by showing user a popup quick pick widget.
+Remote resource is selected by showing user a popup quick-pick widget.
 Only file, folder and symbolic link to a file/folder are showed in the widget.

 * Pick `.
 (Confirm Current Folder)` option to confirm selecting current folder.
 * Pick `Create New Folder` to create a new folder.